hpcaitech/ColossalAI/examples/images/diffusion/README.md

 ## Roadmap
 This project is in rapid development.

-- [X] Train a stable diffusion model v1/v2 from scatch
+- [X] Train a stable diffusion model v1/v2 from scratch
 - [X] Finetune a pretrained Stable diffusion v1 model
 - [X] Inference a pretrained model using PyTorch
 - [ ] Finetune a pretrained Stable diffusion v2 model